 Alright- this is what we’re about.
 Here’s what we believe God has called us to as a church:

-We’re pretty sure this is a good mission, even though it doesn’t fit on a bumper sticker.
-Oh well, can’t have everything…
+We’re pretty sure this is a good mission.
+Heck, it even fits on a bumper sticker 🙂 Reach, Teach, Grow, Go!

 What’s on your playlist right now?
 What isn’t?
 Jeff Beck, Led Zep, Sabbath, Skynyrd, Talking Heads, Seventh Day Slumber, Chris Tomlin, The Cars, Korn, Madison Rising.
 And on and on.